Dushyantchahar/Book-Wheel/README.md

 - Clone the repository.
   # On Client:
+- cd client
 - Install the dependencies by running `npm install --legacy-peer-deps`.
 - Run the project by running `npm start`.
   # On Server:
+- cd server
 - Install the dependencies by running `npm install --legacy-peer-deps`.
 - Run the project by running `npm start`.

-## Stack
+## Technologies Used

 Summary of what the stack looks like now including a picture with the core tech:

-* **Front-end** - React.js as the core framework, Razorpay for payment integration, Email API for sending OTPs, and MongoDB Compass for database management.
-The front-end includes login and sign-up pages with email-based authentication.
+* **Front-end** -React.js: Core framework for building the user interface.
+                -Razorpay: Integration for handling payment processing.
+                -Email API: Used for sending OTPs (One-Time Passwords) to users for verification.
+                -MongoDB Compass: Database management tool for MongoDB.
+                -Custom Authentication: Login and sign-up pages with email-based authentication.
+* **Data** -Node.js: Runtime environment for executing JavaScript on the server.
+           -Express: Web application framework for building RESTful APIs.
 * **Data** - All data is modeled and stored in MongoDB using MongoDB Compass.
 Node.js and Express are the core technologies for the backend services.
-* **API** -The backend is managed using Node.js and Express, providing RESTful APIs to interact with various services.
-This includes the payment API using Razorpay for external payment processing and the Email API for OTP verification.
+* **API** -RESTful APIs: Managed using Node.js and Express to handle interactions between the front-end and back-end services.
+          -Payment API: Razorpay is used to demonstrate an external payment provider integration.
+          -Email API: Used to send OTPs to users for email verification during the login and sign-up process.
 * **Auth** -Authentication and authorization are managed through custom implementations in Node.js and Express, with email-based login and sign-up functionality.
-* **Messaging** -Service-to-service communication and workflow management are handled by custom implementations within the Node.js and Express environment, leveraging appropriate messaging services.
+* **Messaging** -Service-to-Service Communication and Workflow Management: Handled by custom implementations within the Node.js and Express environment, leveraging appropriate messaging services.

+### Prerequisites
+- Node.js (v14.x or later)
+- MongoDB (v4.x or later)
+- NPM (v6.x or later)